HRKerner/Collection-Builder/pages/submissions.md

 {% include feature/nav-menu.html sections="About the Collection" %}

-We welcome submissions of zines on any topic.
+#### We welcome submissions of zines on any topic.
 We request that your zine be self-published.
-The Fine Arts librarian reserves the right to decline work that doesn’t reflect the library’s vision or mission.
+The Fine Arts librarian reserves the right to decline work that doesn’t reflect the library’s vision or mission. ####

-<u> ### All submissions can be sent via post to: ### </u>
+### All submissions can be sent via post to: ###

   **Enoch Pratt Free Library**